oliveiraleo/free5gc-auto-deploy/README.md

 ./deploy-UERANSIM.sh -nightly
 ```

-**Note:** This script requires a parameter to work.
+**Note:** This script requires a "version related" parameter to work.
 Please select one from the list provided above that is compatible with your environment

 #### Add new 5G UE to free5GC